 Quinoa contains all nine amino acids that are essential for human health.
 Gluten-free, cholesterol-free, and low-calorie.

 Quinoa is a healthy and nutritious plant-based food that has a low glycemic index, can help regulate blood sugar levels and lower the risk of developing type 2 diabetes.

 Quinoa provides a good dose of dietary fiber which helps control appetite, keep bowel movements regular and prevent constipation.

-Quinoa is high in magnesium which is an important mineral for regulating calcium distribution in the body, controlling heart rate and blood pressure.
-It also prevents muscle cramps, migraines and headaches.
+Quinoa is high in magnesium which is an important mineral for regulating calcium distribution in the body and controlling heart rate and blood pressure.
+It also prevents muscle cramps, migraines, and headaches.

 Quinoa substitutes rice in many dishes like pilafs and salads to make them healthier and with more balanced nutrition.
 Quinoa can be used in smoothies as an alternative to oats or millet.